Anna Martin

 About me

-Sessions are held in a safe and confidential space where you can explore your thoughts and feelings without judgment.
-Being able to provide my clients with high levels of empathy, understanding, and respect is something I consider a privilege and ensures that a strong, trusting and safe relationship can be built.
+I offer person-centred counselling sessions in a welcoming and compassionate space where you can explore your thoughts and feelings at a pace that feels right.
+Being able to provide high levels of empathy, understanding, and respect is deeply important to me and ensures that a strong, trusting and safe relationship can be built between us.

 Training, qualifications & experience

 I am a fully Registered member of the BACP and work within their ethical framework.
-I offer both short and long term work to individuals aged 18 and over.
-I hold a level 5 qualification in Person-centred Counselling and Psychotherapy.
+I offer both short and long term work and I hold a degree in Person-centred Counselling and Psychotherapy.

 Member organisations